cmuparlay/parlayhash/README.md

 has two Intel Xeon Ice Lake chips with 32 cores each.
 Each core is 2-way hyperthreaded, for a total of 128 threads.
 Each number reports the geometric mean of mops over the eight workloads mentioned above (two sizes x two update rates x two distributions).
-For our hash maps, we show both the times for the locked (lock) and lock free (lf) versions.
+For our hash map, we show both the times for the locked (lock) and lock free (lf) versions.

 Columns 2 and 3 correspond to 1 thread and 128 threads when the hash map is initialized